wireseo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-When you add a `Consultation` for a future date while displaying only past `Consultations`, make sure to enter `view -c` to view the complete list to check if the `Consultation` has been added correctly.
+* When you add a `Consultation` for a future date while displaying only past `Consultations`, make sure to enter `view -c` to view the complete list to check if the `Consultation` has been added correctly.
-Similarly, when you add a `Consultation` for a past date while displaying only future `Consultations`, make sure to enter `view -c` to view the complete list to check if the `Consultation` has been added correctly.
+* Similarly, when you add a `Consultation` for a past date while displaying only future `Consultations`, make sure to enter `view -c`.
+* NAME does not have to correspond to an existing student; this is so that the tutor may freely use any nicknames or other identifiers as they see fit.
 </div>

 #### 6.3.2 Adding `Mastery Checks` : `-mc`